JohnPapad/Linux-Package-Info/README.md

+# PKGman
-# Linux Packages Info Collection
+## Linux Packages Info Collection & Presentation

+### Abstract:

-The purpose of the particular thesis is the development of a software web application (“PKGman”) that periodically collects a number of useful attributes about popular Linux distributions’ software packages (e.g. name, available versions, size), stores them in a database and also provides a website with search filters for their presentation.
+“PKGman” is a web application that periodically collects a number of useful attributes about popular Linux distributions’ software packages (e.g. name, available versions, size), stores them in a database and also provides a website with search filters for their presentation.
 The whole project consists of 3 distinguished parts: the mechanism (python scripts within Docker